mirkoalicastro/maven-version-refactor-plugin/README.md

 It adds an entry to **Preferences | Editor | Intentions | SDK Intentions**.

 It is a *high priority action*, enabled when the cursor is on a non-variable dependency version (both on text and tag).

+Have a look at and contribute to the GitHub [repo](https://github.com/mirkoalicastro/maven-version-refactor-plugin).
 <!-- Plugin description end -->

 ## Installation